Midwess/Bytover/DEVELOPMENT.md

 `press build in Android Studio`
 ## iOS
 - Open XCode project at `ios/BitBridge.xcodeproj`
+- Environment variables are applied at build time in XCode settings
 - Run with XCode

 ## Desktop
 #### MacOS only
-Because MacOS doesn't support 'deep-linking' on development, so that we cannot authorize, Instead, we will explicitly set access token via environment variable.
+- Because MacOS doesn't support 'deep-linking' on development, so that we cannot authorize, Instead, we will explicitly set access token via environment variable.
+- Environment variables are applied at build time
 ```bash
 export BTIBRIDGE_ACCESS_TOKEN='<token>'
 ```